cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

+- rather than mucking about with html, make a terminal front-end that communictes via json and weblinks
 - figure out how to get join working
 - add a basic front end for web, will make bug testing a lot easier.
 - figure out how to handle json responses in html, stringify